GitMirroring/gnuboot/site/docs/release/libreboot2016andolder.md

----
-title: Change logs for Libreboot 20160907 and older
+% Change logs for Libreboot 20160907 and older
-x-toc-enable: true
-...
+% Leah Rowe
+% 9 September 2016

 Updated versions of libreboot can be found at [libreboot.org](/).
 Announcements of new Libreboot releases can be found in